-The subject building is classified as a Contributing building in the Miami Beach Historic Properties Database.
+The subject buildings are classified as Contributing buildings in the Miami Beach Historic Properties Database.

 e.
 Retention of the Building, Structure, Improvement, Landscape Feature or Site promotes the general welfare of the City by providing an opportunity for study of local history, architecture and design or by developing an understanding of the importance and value of a particular culture and heritage.